Facts & Figures

 CCH has an Academic Support Program for students who need additional educational assistance.
 Approximately 42 students in grades 9-12 were enrolled in the program for 2018-19.

 CCH is the only Catholic High School in Kentucky to offer the Engineering curriculum of Project Lead the Way (PLTW; an organization that delivers world-class STEM curriculum and professional development models to more than 11,500 schools across all 50 states).
-With 4 PLTW-certified teachers, CovCath was 1 of only 133 high schools nationwide (1 of 3 in Kentucky) to be named a 2017-18 PLTW Distinguished School.
-295 CCH students were enrolled in Engineering, Computer Science, or Graphic Design in 2017-18.
+With 4 PLTW-certified teachers, CovCath was 1 of only 133 high schools nationwide (1 of 4 in Kentucky) to be named a 2018-19 PLTW Distinguished School (awarded two years in a row).
+272 CCH students are enrolled in Engineering, Computer Science, or Graphic Design in 2019-20.

 Extra-Curricular & Social

-40+ clubs and organizations are available to students at Covington Catholic, including Robotics, Magnified Giving, Environmental Club, Stock Market Club, the Culture Club, and the award-winning Chamber Choir.
+40+ clubs and organizations are available to students at Covington Catholic, including Robotics, Colonels for Christ, Green Ambassadors, Stock Market Club, the Culture Club, Outdoor Pursuits, Corps of Cadets and the award-winning Chamber Choir.

 - Student-athletes participate in 13 KHSAA sanctioned sports & 6 club/intramural sports.